-Producers behind hit Reality-TV shows reveal the secret tricks they use to orchestrate crazy drama
+Producers behind hit Reality-TV shows reveal their secret tricks

 Outrageous, dramatic, instructional, and even touching reality shows have grown into a huge business in the past two decades.
 According to National Geographic Channel’s numbers, there were 350 new primetime unscripted series on cable television last year.